 \subsection{Results}

 In this section, we show experimental results for comparison.
 We analyze results for the ranking-based and bipartition-based metrics separately.
-Detailed results for each method, dataset and evaluation metric are given in eight tables, in Appendix \ref{app:ranking} and Appendix \ref{app:bipartition}, for the ranking-based and bipartition-based results, correspondingly.
-The results from these tables are visualized with Nemeneyi diagrams in Figures \ref{fig:ranking} and \ref{fig:bipartition}.
+Detailed results for each method, dataset and evaluation metric are given in eight tables, in Appendix \ref{app:ranking} and Appendix \ref{app:bipartition}, for the ranking-based and bipartition-based results, respectively.
+The results of these tables are visualized with the Nemeneyi diagrams in Figures \ref{fig:ranking} and \ref{fig:bipartition}.